 In June 1953, two years after he was re-elected as Prime Minister Winston Churchill collapses following a dinner party at Downing Street.
 Diagnosed by his doctor Lord Moran as having a stroke there are fears that he may not survive and he is taken to his country home Chartwell.
 Publicly he is said to be suffering from exhaustion and the newspaper owners consent to printing the deception.
 As his children arrive to watch over him they feud over son Randolph's drinking and daughter Sarah's less than illustrious film career whilst Winston's wife Clemmie reflects on the loss of another daughter who died in infancy.
 The Cabinet is informed of events as Moran brings in plain-spoken Yorkshire nurse Millie Appleyard to look after the great man.
 With her help and his wife's devotion Churchill survives to address the Conservative party conference later in the year, before retiring as premier two years later, the country as a whole being unaware all along of Churchill's secret.
-Written by

 don @ minifie-1

 In 1953, Sir Anthony Eden was in the US for a routine gall bladder operation during which a surgeon severed Eden's bile duct.
 This mistake led to agonizing cholangitis; three years later he was admitted to hospital with temperature near 106F.
 See more

 Churchill had no nurse during this time.
 See more

 [Winston is giving a speech to the Conservative Party conference in Margate.
 After faltering, he abandons the rest of his speech, as he had arranged he would do if he got into difficulties, and moves to a rousing finale

 One word personally about myself.
 If I stay on for the time being, bearing the burden at my age, it is not because of love of power or office - I've had an ample share of both.
 If I stay it is because I have a feeling that I may, through things that have happened, have an ...